|

 garage so that you can put them back in service again.

-But, if you carry a patch kit, you’ll be ready on that day that
+But, if you carry a patch

-you find that your spare still has a hole in it because you forgot to
+still has a hole in it because you forgot to patch it.
+Or, if you’re

-patch it.
-Or, if you’re unlucky enough to fix a flat on the trail
+unlucky enough to fix a flat on the trail and then puncture the new tube

-and then puncture the new tube because something sharp was hiding in the
+because something sharp was hiding in the tire.
+When that happens, you’ll

-tire.
-When that happens, you’ll be glad you have your patch kit.
+be glad you have your patch kit.

-There are glueless patch kits today with which you simply find the hole,
+kits today with which you simply find the hole, rough the surface

-are high pressure, I recommend sticking with a regular patch kit.
-With
+I recommend sticking with a regular patch kit.
+With these you must find

-these you must find the hole, mark it, scuff up the area at the hole,
+the hole, mark it, scuff up the area at the hole, apply glue, let it dry

-apply glue, let it dry thoroughly and then install the patch.
-The advantage
+thoroughly and then install the patch.
+The advantage of the regular patch

-of the regular patch kit is that it is a permanent repair and can handle
+kit is that it is a permanent repair and can handle even the highest pressures.

 TIP: When using the glue in these patch kits be sure